 Common questions about taking methotrexate

 Methotrexate is used to treat rheumatoid arthritis, juvenile idiopathic arthritis, vasculitis and psoriatic arthritis.
-Learn more about the drug and answers to common questions.
+Learn more about the drug.